Debtors may cover their liabilities with SEPA Direct Debits.

 - Creditors may be business entities that enter into a SEPA Direct Debit agreement with KB

 - SEPA Direct Debit orders are only available for current accounts in EUR

-- Creditor must have a CID (Creditor Identifier)
+- Creditor must have an assigned CID (Creditor Identifier)

-- Consent to SEPA Direct Debit is given by the debtor to its bank.
-In KB, it can be carried out on a paper form or via KB direct banking solutions (MojeBanka, MojeBanka Business, Profibanka).
+Consent to SEPA Direct Debit is given by a debtor to its bank.
+In KB, it can be given in paper form or via KB direct banking solutions (MojeBanka, MojeBanka Business, Profibanka).
 It specifies the debtor’s account number, creditor’s information, creditor’s CID, Mandate reference (UMR), payment scheme, collection limit, number of days between individual collections, etc.

-- SEPA Direct Debit Mandate is a written agreement entered into by and between a debtor and a creditor, allowing the creditor to collect funds from debtor’s account.
-Creditor is required to keep the mandate.
+SEPA Direct Debit Mandate is a written agreement entered into by and between a debtor and a creditor, allowing the creditor to collect funds from debtor’s account.
+The creditor is required to keep the mandate.
 Mandate automatically expires 36 months after the last performed direct debit.
 The bank may request the presentation of an agreed mandate (e.g. for the purpose of service activation or complaints).

 - Identification data for creditor and debtor